tihomir-a51/Base-Project-Pyhont-React/README.md

 ## Database

-As this is a Base Project, currently there is only one table in the relational database:
+As this is a Base Project, currently there is only one table in the relational database.
+Keep in mind that picture / logo of the user should be kept in database as BLOB (if you are using MariaDB) but this may vary depending on the database (PostgreSQL, SQLLite, MySQL etc.)

 <img width="259" alt="Screenshot 2024-01-18 at 20 52 46" src="https://github.com/tihomir-a51/Base-Project-Pyhont-React/assets/138571393/b9a9e19b-c16d-41bb-8524-3d6f13a1ddac">

+## Interactive API documentation

 ## Installation